 Automation Testing Expertise: In addition to manual testing, the team should be skilled in automation testing and building, maintaining, and scaling automation frameworks tailored to enterprise software.
 From designing reusable scripts to integration automation into CI/CD pipelines, your team should be capable of doing it all.

-Understanding of Databases and Backend Systems: Enterprise software processes massive volumes of structured as well as unstructured data.
-Your QA team should be comfortable in writing SQL queries, validating data integrity across distributed systems, and checking for issues such as duplication, loss, or unauthorized exposure.
-For instance, validating an ERP or CRM system requires testing workflows at the database layer to ensure transaction accuracy across modules.
+Understanding of Databases and Backend Systems: Enterprise software processes massive volumes of structured and unstructured data.
+QA must be comfortable writing SQL queries, validating data integrity across distributed systems, and checking for duplication, loss, or unauthorized exposure.

-Tool and Framework Adaptability: It's clear that enterprise initiatives involve several departments, products, functions, and locations; thus, one tool can't meet all the needs.
-Because of this, you should look for team members who are flexible and can quickly adapt to new frameworks.
+Tool and Framework Adaptability: Enterprise initiatives span multiple departments, products, functions, and locations.
+One tool can't meet all needs, look for team members who are flexible across Selenium, Playwright, Cypress, Postman, JMeter, and proprietary enterprise platforms.

-AI Proficiency: The present time is all about artificial intelligence.
-To stay ahead of the competition, you need to hire QA professionals who are skilled in leveraging AI in QA testing.
-Whether it's prompt engineering or using AI-based testing tools, they should know the technical know-how of all.
+AI Proficiency: The present time is all about AI.
+To stay competitive, you need QA professionals skilled in leveraging AI in QA testing - prompt engineering, AI-based test generation, self-healing test maintenance, and AI-driven defect prediction

 2. Soft Skills